-I was a "supernumerary" - which is a wonderful word that means "not needed" or "redundant" in a nontheatrical context.
+I was a supernumerary - a wonderful word that means "not needed" or "redundant" in a nontheatrical context.
 In a stage production, they're usually non-speaking bit roles.
 I was lucky to be assigned two lines!
-Gen and I were two of seven "supers" in King Lear.
-We were tapped to be in the production by Caryl Farkas, the director, who knew us via a troupe of teenage Shakespearians called the Upstart Crows.
+Gen and I were two of seven 'supers' in King Lear.
+We were tapped to be in the production by director Caryl Farkas who knew us via a troupe of teenage Shakespearians called the Upstart Crows.
 Our children, Sterling and Olivia, were former actors in the troupe and over the years we had volunteered frequently for backstage assignments.
-Other "supers" had similar links.
-Caryl is the founder and director of the Crows so she knew that all of us were a reliable, if non-actorly, lot (as a band of soldiers we were also an over-the-hill lot - which I thought gave a bit of added poignancy to Lear's situation).
+Other 'supers' had similar links.
+Caryl is the founder and director of the Crows, so she knew that all of us were a reliable if non-actorly lot (as a band of soldiers we were also an over-the-hill lot, which I thought gave a bit of added poignancy to Lear's situation).
 In addition to our small roles, we happily participated in the production's busywork: moving props on and off stage, cleaning up spilled blood, fixing balky curtains, finding misplaced objects for actors, and generally trying to be useful.
-Backstage during performances, Gen also helped rehearse lines with an actor who had a habit of skipping lines during scenes.
+Backstage during performances, Gen also rehearsed lines with an actor who had a habit of skipping lines during scenes.